huggingface/blog/regions.md

 - EU 🇪🇺
 - coming soon: Asia-Pacific 🌏

+For companies in the EU, that means you can use the Hub to build ML in a GDPR compliant way: with datasets, models and inference endpoints all stored within EU data centers.

 But first, let's see how to setup this feature in your organization's settings 🔥

 ## Org settings

 If your organization is not an Enterprise Hub org yet, you will see the following screen:

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/storage-regions/no-feature.png)